abinit/abinit/doc/tutorial/eph_intro.md

 where $\Delta_{\qq\nu} v^\KS(\rr)$ is a lattice periodic function [[cite:Giustino2017]].
 Note that ABINIT computes the response to the **atomic perturbation** defined by the three variables [[qpt]], [[rfdir]] and [[rfatpol]] when [[rfphon]] is set to 1.
-The connection between the phonon representation and the atomic perturbation employed by ABINIT is given by the equation
+The connection between the phonon representation and the atomic perturbation employed by the DFPT code is given by:

 \begin{equation}
     \Delta_{\qq\nu} v^\KS(\rr) =